-1 Introduction
+1. Introduction

-Enterprises have begun to move parts of their networks (such as web server, mail server, etc.) from traditional infrastructure into cloud computing environments.
+To gain various benefits in terms of efficiency, cost and flexibility, enterprise networks are now moving some of their parts (such as web server, database server, etc.) from traditional infrastructure into cloud environments.
 Cloud providers such as Amazon Elastic Compute Cloud (EC2) [1], Rackspace [2], and Microsoft's Azure cloud platform [3] provide virtual servers that can be rented on demand by users.
-This paradigm enables cloud customers to acquire computing resources with high efficiency, low cost, and great flexibility.
-However, it also introduces some security issues that are yet to be solved.
+This paradigm enables cloud customers to provide highly available and scalable services by acquiring computing resources easily and instantly.
+Specifically, in the service model of Infrastructure-as-a-Service (IaaS), cloud providers provide resources such as storage, network and platforms in the forms of virtual machines.
+Cloud customers, such as the enterprises, can readily construct the entire virtual network infrastructure by renting a number of virtual machines.
+As the demand for computing resources changes according to the business volume, the network size can grow or shrink through simply adjusting the number of rented machines.